GoogleCloudPlatform/google-cloud-spanner-hibernate/CONTRIBUTING.md

 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

-When submitting code, please apply
+When submitting code, please follow
 [Java Google code style](https://google.github.io/styleguide/javaguide.html) guidelines.
 If you are developing with Eclipse or Intellij, the easiest way is to import the Java style configurations found [here](https://github.com/google/styleguide).